Training paths

 Three certificates, one airplane.

-Every CLT Aviation student trains in the Charlotte area, based at KJQF, in a PA-28-140 Cherokee with a named CFI assigned at the discovery flight.
-Training tracks the Part 61 hour requirements for each certificate; the full lesson-by-lesson syllabus is shared with students at enrollment.
+Every CLT Aviation learner trains in the Charlotte area, based at KJQF, in a PA-28-140 Cherokee with a named CFI assigned at the discovery flight.
+Training tracks the Part 61 hour requirements for each certificate; the full lesson-by-lesson syllabus is shared with learners at enrollment.

 Private Pilot.
 FAR §61.109.
-The starting certificate for most students.
+The starting certificate for most learners.
 Discovery flight, ground knowledge, dual instruction, solo work, and a checkride at a local DPE.

 Instrument Rating.
 FAR §61.65.
 The certificate that opens up flying through weather.
 Cross-country experience builds on your private certificate; instrument training builds new skills for flying solely by reference to instruments.